 to drop the reference.

-connection.
-When using the default bus logic, it is a good idea to
+the bus connection.
+When using the default bus logic, it is a good idea to first invoke

 sd_bus_flush() followed by